jeandavidgrattepanche/Amplicon_MiSeq_V4/README.md

 You can use the script movefile.py to create this folder

-=> check example files for an example
+=> check ExampleFile for an example

 2- Create a file with your sample code and sample name (there should be a file named List_samples.txt containing: RWS## (tab) samplename ) \n '